 Pneumonia is inflammation or swelling in the lungs in which the air sacs fill with pus and other fluids, making it difficult for oxygen to reach the blood.
 Pneumonia can be typical or atypical, or may be classified as hospital-acquired, community-acquired, or aspiration.
 Typical pneumonia is most commonly caused by Streptococcus pneumoniae, also known as pneumococcal pneumonia.
 Atypical pneumonia can be caused by viruses, fungi, bacteria, or chemicals (such as when stomach contents are inhaled into the lungs).

 People who are otherwise healthy tend to recover quickly when given prompt and proper care.
-However, the elderly or those with chronic illnesses (such as Parkinson's disease) often develop a serious infection that needs prompt and often aggressive treatment in hospital.
+However, the elderly or those with chronic illnesses (such as Parkinson's disease) often develop a severe infection that needs prompt and often aggressive treatment in hospital.

 What is bacterial pneumonia?